MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D1**

 * Fix any last bugs in your Capstone Project.
+Update your url on Progress Tracker.
 Turn in your code by Tuesday 9am.
 * Sign up for the [Jobberwocky][jobberwocky-signup] and polish your [Github][github].